-'Thank you, Cosima,' he said handing her a hundred mark note.
-'You have been very kind.'
+"Thank you, Cosima," he said, handing her a hundred-mark note.
+"You have been very kind."
 Cosima smiled and tucked the note into her apron.
-'You're welcome.'
-'So Gunther is your boyfriend?'
+"You're welcome."
+"So Gunther is your boyfriend?"
 She laughed at this.
-'Oh no,' she said.
-'He's my father.'
+"Oh, no," she said.
+"He's my father."
 Ned tried not to look surprised.
-'I see.
-Oh, tell me something, Cosima,' he said, a thought occurring to him.
-'Which, in your opinion, is the best hotel in Hamburg?'
-She looked at Ned through half closed eyes, like an artist sizing up a model.
-'For you, I should say the Vier Jahreszeiten on Neuer Jungfernstieg.
+"I see.
+Oh, tell me something, Cosima," he said, a thought occurring to him.
+"Which, in your opinion, is the best hotel in Hamburg?"
+She looked at Ned through half-closed eyes, like an artist sizing up a model.
+"For you, I should say the Vier Jahreszeiten on Neuer Jungfernstieg.
 Very classy.
 Very old-fashioned.
-Just like you.'
-'You flatter me.
-One more thing, before you bring me a cup of coffee and a glass of milk.'
-The effect of the Sea Breeze was making him dizzy and light-headed.
-'Will I find a decent clothes shop in the area still open in an hour or so?
-I need some luggage too.'
-'This is Hamburg!' said Cosima.
-'Nothing closes.'
-'Good.
+Just like you."
+"You flatter me.
+One more thing, before you bring me a cup of coffee and a glass of milk."
+The Sea Breeze was making him dizzy and light-headed.
+"Will I find a decent clothes shop in the area still open in an hour or so?
+I need some luggage, too."
+"This is Hamburg!" said Cosima.
+"Nothing closes."
+"Good.
 Perhaps we can go shopping together.
-After I have concluded business with you father, naturally.'
+After I have concluded business with your father, naturally."
 Cosima smiled happily.
-'My favourite occupation.
+"My favorite occupation.
 Hugo Boss, I think.
-Something dark and elegant.'
-The platinum American Express card that Gunther had found for Ned was in the name of Paul Kretschmer, and the blonde woman in black at the desk scarcely glanced at it as she slid it through the side of a machine she kept under the desk and passed it back to him with his room key.
-Ned supposed it was some kind of cash register, but it was unlike any he had seen before.
-'Oh, by the way,' he said.
-'I need to fly to Geneva on Monday morning.'
-He gave her a folded hundred mark note and his best smile.
-'Be good enough to arrange it for me would you?'
-'Certainly, Herr Kretschmer,' she beamed at him.
-'With pleasure.
-Do you prefer Swiss Air or Lufthansa?'
-'I tell you what,' said Ned, 'you choose.
-First Class.'
-'First Class?' she frowned slightly.
-'I am not sure they have First Class on such a short flight.'
-'Whatever . . .'
+Something dark and elegant."
+The platinum American Express card that Gunther had found for Ned was in the name of Paul Kretschmer, and the blond woman in black at the desk scarcely glanced at it as she slid it through the side of a machine she kept under the desk and passed it back to him with his room key.
+Ned supposed the machine was some kind of cash register, but it was unlike any he had seen before.
+"Oh, by the way," he said, "I need to fly to Geneva on Monday morning."
+He gave her a folded hundred-mark note and his best smile.
+"Be good enough to arrange it for me, would you?"
+"Certainly, Herr Kretschmer."
+She beamed at him.
+"With pleasure.
+Do you prefer Swissair or Lufthansa?"
+"I tell you what," said Ned, "you choose.
+First class."
+"First class?"
+She frowned slightly.
+"I am not sure they have first class on such a short flight."
+"Whatever . . ."
 Ned waved a hand airily.
-'I'm sure you'll find me the best seat.'
-'Of course, Herr Kretschmer.
-And may I help you with anything else this evening?'
-'It's been a long day,' Ned replied.
-'Nothing but a shower and bed.
-No calls please.'
-He crossed over to the lifts, trying not to look impressed by the profusion of late nineteenth-century marble, mahogany and oak panelling all around him.
+"I'm sure you'll find me the best seat."
+"Of course, Herr Kretschmer.
+And may I help you with anything else this evening?"
+"It's been a long day," Ned replied.
+"Nothing but a shower and bed.
+No calls, please."
+He crossed over to the lifts, trying not to look impressed by the profusion of late-nineteenth-century marble, mahogany, and oak paneling all around him.
 No calls!
 He smiled at his own impudence.
-The receptionist watched his firm athletic stride as he walked to the lifts and turned to the manager.
-'Oh, my God,' she said with a sigh.
-'I think I'm in love.'
-'Me too,' said the manager.
+The receptionist watched his firm athletic stride as he walked to the lifts.
+She turned to the manager.
+"Oh my God," she said with a sigh.
+"I think I'm in love."
+"Me too," said the manager.